you-t/ansible-role-samples/README.md

-# ansible-role-samples
+ansible-role-samples
-The sample roles for ansible.

-- Suppored Ansible version 2.2
+====

+Overview

+## Description
+This project exposes a sample of the role of ansible.

+## Requirement
+ansible 2.2 or above.

+## Supported OS
-- Tested OS CentOS7 Ubuntu16.04LTS
+CentOS7
+Ubuntu 16.04LTS

+notice: Some of roles can execute on CentOS6, but don't test a lot.
+## Usage
+soon...
+## Install
+soon...
+## Licence
+MIT Licence
+## Author
+you-t